 - Read the multi-part series on Tips for Caregivers by searching “sweet spots” on this blog.

-- Work with a licensed pastoral counselor to help your family understand areas of unique strength, weakness and vulnerability.
+- Meet online with a counselor to help your family understand areas of unique strength, weakness and vulnerability.
 We can help you identify causes of things like anxiety, anger, exhaustion, depression, fear and resentment through scripture, prayer and tools that help explain God’s unique role and purpose for you.

 - Get involved in our peer support group for family caregivers.